 There is always the chance that one or more of your customers won’t pay the factor.
 It does happen.
 Often many companies within the same industry will face financial hardship at the same time due to economic influences.
 Your customers could be suffering financially.
 Understanding what will happen should the customer default and fail to pay will depend on the terms in the invoice factoring agreement.
-There are generally two types of accounts for invoice factoring – ‘recourse accounts’ and ‘non-recourse accounts’.
+You should check your liability carefully.
+But will likely depend on whether yours is considered a‘recourse accounts’ and ‘non-recourse account’.

 When the Customer Doesn’t Pay: Non-Recourse Account